Bible 101 best bible resources

 Colons: Why They Matter

-One example of the importance of punctuation can be found in Acts 1:8.
+One example of the importance of punctuation in the Bible can be found in Acts 1:8.
 Jesus says, “But ye shall receive power, after that the Holy Ghost is come upon you:” Notice that this statement does not end with a period, but with a colon.
 This not only indicates that we should keep reading, but an explanation—something more—follows.
 After the colon we see the purpose of that power being given, “and ye shall be witnesses unto me both in Jerusalem, and in all Judaea, and in Samaria, and unto the uttermost part of the earth.”

 God’s Infinite Understanding